Well-posedness of strong solutions for the Vlasov equation coupled to non-Newtonian fluids in dimension three

 Assume further that $G$ satisfies \eqref{G : property}, \eqref{Coer-D} and \eqref{monotonicity} with $q>2$.
 Then, there exists a global weak solution $(f,u)$ in the class \eqref{G-class-1000}-\eqref{G-class-3000} to the equations \eqref{main}-\eqref{initial}. \end{theorem}

 Our main objective is to prove existence of strong solutions for the system \eqref{main}-\eqref{initial} where strong solutions are defined below (see Definition \ref{strong}).
 More precisely, we establish the well-posedness of strong solutions locally in time (Theorem \ref{thm1}).
-In addition, we prove global existence of unique strong solutions for any given time interval, provided that initial data is sufficiently small (Theorem \ref{thm2}).

 One of main tools is to use Schauder fixed point theorem via the weighted estimate for $f$ (Lemma \ref{well-f-without-support} below).
 In particular, we use the optimal transport technique to show the stability of solutions to the Vlasov equation with respect to the velocity vector $u$ as well as the existence of solutions to the Vlasov equation.
 To prove the stability of solutions, we borrow the idea of the paper of Han-Kwan et. al. \cite{HMMM17}.
 However, unlike \cite{HMMM17}, we exploit estimates on the Wasserstein distance instead of Loeper's functional.